Pattern: Task Decomposition¶

 Pattern Overview¶

-However, it is crucial to recognize the trade-off between flexibility and predictability.
-Dynamic task decomposition is a specific tool, not a universal solution.
-When a problem's solution is already well-understood and repeatable, constraining the agent to a predetermined, fixed workflow is more effective.
-This approach limits the agent's autonomy to reduce uncertainty and the risk of unpredictable behavior, guaranteeing a reliable and consistent outcome.
-Therefore, the decision to use task decomposition versus a simple task-execution agent hinges on a single question: does the "how" need to be discovered, or is it already known?
+However, task decomposition is not always the right choice.
+When a problem's solution is well-understood and repeatable, constraining the agent to a predetermined, fixed workflow is more effective.
+The decision to use task decomposition versus a simple task-execution agent hinges on a single question: does the "how" need to be discovered, or is it already known?

 Key Concepts¶